andreijiroh-dev/bootstrap-scripts-linux/README.md

 ## Usage

 > [!warning]
-> Most Ansible playbooks with `*-setup.yml` in filename are intended for use in
+> The setup playbook in each distro is intended for first-time setup post-install.

 This repository should be accessed as a local copy in a portable storage, perferrably in a [Ventoy]-like setup.
 Once you mounted the partition where it is stored, run